-Justin has developed a particular expertise in civil forfeiture proceedings.
+Justin has developed a particular expertise in the area of civil forfeiture proceedings.
 In 2015, he was appointed by the Court to serve as amicus curiae in a case where the Crown was attempting to seize a sailboat.
-He has authored a primer on the Civil Remedies Act, and has been quoted on the subject in the Toronto Star and the Law Times.
+Since then, he has authored a primer on the Civil Remedies Act, and has been quoted on the subject in the Toronto Star, Law Times and CBA’s The National.

-Justin was called to the bar in 2010.
-He holds a J.D. from the University of Toronto, where he received several academic awards.
+Justin holds a J.D. from the University of Toronto, where he received several academic awards.
 In 2009-2010, he served as law clerk to the Hon.
 Justices Laskin, Goudge and MacFarland of the Ontario Court of Appeal.
-He teaches administrative law as part of Osgoode Hall Law School’s Professional LLM program, and is the co-editor of the Stockwoods Administrative and Regulatory Law Case Review.
-He writes frequently on legal topics in both industry and mainstream publications, including the Toronto Law Journal, For the Defence, the LSUC Special Lectures and the editorial pages of the Toronto Star.
+He teaches administrative law, serves as the co-editor of the Stockwoods Administrative and Regulatory Law Case Review, and writes frequently on legal topics in academic, industry and mainstream publications.

 - Ktunaxa Nation Council et al. v.
 Minister of Forests, Lands and Natural Resource Operations et al. (SCC File No. 36664; decision pending).
 Represented a group of interveners from different faiths in this appeal, which dealt with whether freedom of religion under s.
 2(a) of the Charter protects aboriginal spiritual rights that depend on certain land remaining free from development and, if so, how those interests are to be weighed and balanced by administrative decision-makers when considering development projects.